Deltares/ra2ce/docs/faq/faq.rst

 You can specify the preferred analysis in the analyses.ini file.
 You can choose any analysis and you can initialize multiple at the same time.
-More information can be found in the :ref:`user_guide` under 'Initialization file templates'.
+More information can be found in the :ref:`analysis_module` under 'Initialization file templates'.
 There are also examples in the :ref:`examples` notebooks.

 Direct damage assessment